casangi/casadocs/docs/tasks/task_fixplanets.rst

    If you actually want to change the phase center of the visibilties in an MS, you should use task **fixvis**.

-   ..warning:: In cases the MS already has ephemeris table(s) which are used by the correlator attached, running fixplanets with a new ephemeris table specified will replace the internal link for ephemeris data to be used for the specified field to the new one.
+   .. warning:: In cases the MS already has ephemeris table(s) which are used by the correlator attached, running fixplanets with a new ephemeris table specified will replace the internal link for ephemeris data to be used for the specified field to the new one.
 Unless the new ephemeris table is the one used in phase tracking by the correlator at the time of the observation, subsequent procesing such as imaging may leads to wrong results.
 In tclean, one can specify